44nirvin/cryptonite_taskphase_anirvin/OASIS.ctf_2024/17_ Quence your thirst.md

     time.sleep(1)
 ```
 </br>
-this gave us the link:  https://katb.in/yxnzorqj
+Now we knew that the correct link is:  https://katb.in/yxnzorqj
 </br>
 from there we found the flag.